 AMBICO blast resistant steel overhead doors are highly engineered, multi-leaf door assemblies that combine blast resistant panels designed to operate with upward-acting, counter-weight overhead door hardware.
 The entire assemblies are designed to withstand explosive pressure ranging from ten pounds per square foot (PSF) to ten pounds per square inch (PSI).
 AMBICO blast resistant products have been laboratory tested and are independently certified by professional engineers.

-Our entire range of blast resistant products are readily available complete with rugged hardware and electrical operators that provide an easy-to-operate door system.
+Our entire range of blast resistant products are readily available complete with rugged hardware, a counter balance system, safety devices and electrical operators that provide an easy-to-operate door system.

 Full engineering capability to design and manufacture blast resistant overhead door and hardware assemblies to meet the demanding safety requirements of the end user.